-McDonald's slims down Happy Meal by banishing cheeseburgers
+McDonald's moves cheeseburgers off Happy Meal menu

-NEW YORK – McDonald's will soon banish cheeseburgers and chocolate milk from its Happy Meal menu in an effort to cut down on the calories, sodium, saturated fat and sugar that kids consume at its restaurants.
+NEW YORK – McDonald's is taking cheeseburgers and chocolate milk off its Happy Meal menu in an effort to cut down on the calories, sodium, saturated fat and sugar that kids consume at its restaurants.

 Continue Reading Below

 Diners can still ask specifically for cheeseburgers or chocolate milk with the kid's meal, but the fast-food company said that not listing them will reduce how often they're ordered.
 Since it removed soda from the Happy Meal menu four years ago, orders for it with Happy Meals have fallen 14 percent, the company said.
+Hamburgers and Chicken McNuggets will remain the main entrees on the Happy Meal menu.

-The Happy Meal has long been a target of health advocates and parents who link it to childhood obesity.
+The Happy Meal, which has been around for nearly 40 years, has long been a target of health advocates and parents who link it to childhood obesity.
 McDonald's has made many tweaks over the years, including cutting the size of its fries and adding fruit.
 Most recently, it swapped out its apple juice for one that has less sugar.

 It's been especially important as the company tries to shake its junk-food image, since McDonald's is known for getting more business from families with children relative to its traditional rivals, such as Burger King and Wendy's.
-The Happy Meal is a key part of that.
+McDonald's doesn't say how much revenue it makes from the $3 Happy Meal, but the company said 30 percent of all visits come from families.

+McDonald's will make the changes, including new nutritional standards for the Happy Meal changes, by June in the United States.

+"It's a good step in the right direction," said Margo Wootan, the vice president for nutrition at the Center for Science in the Public Interest.
+"We would love to see many more restaurants do the same."

 Continue Reading Below